Probiotic Foods For Kids: What Parents Need To Know

-Our gut health impacts every aspect of our health, from our physical health to our mental health and even our risk of chronic disease.
+Your child’s gut health impacts every aspect of their health, from their immune function to their mood and behaviour and even their risk of chronic diseases later in life.

-The ‘gut microbiome’ (the bacteria that live in the gut) plays a critical role in children’s overall health, impacting many aspects of their body’s functions, including:
+Your child’s gut health plays a critical role in their overall health, impacting many aspects of their body’s functions, including:

 • Digestive health